pola-rs/polars-book/user_guide/src/dsl/intro.md

 ## Conclusion

-This is only, a small tip of the possible expressions, there are a ton more, and they can be combined in myriad ways.
+This is the tip of the iceberg in terms of possible expressions, there are a ton more, and they can be combined in myriad ways.

 This page was an introduction to Polars expressions and gave a glimpse of what's possible with them.
-In the next page we see in which contexts we can use expressions.
+In the next page, we see in which contexts we can use expressions.
 And later we'll go through expressions in various groupby contexts and by doing that keep Polars execution parallel.